falkr/ttm4115/pages/project/index.md

 * **Battery simulation and energy modeling**, including automated decisions for charging, landing in charging stations, or forced return.

-* **Delivery prioritization rules**, where urgent or high-value deliveries defualt standard route for delivery.
+* **Delivery prioritization rules**, where urgent or high-value deliveries default standard route for delivery.

-* **User notifications and communication flow**, informing customers about each delivery stage (takeoff, flying&real-time location, issue detected, delivered, etc.).
+* **User notifications and communication flow**, informing customers about each delivery stage (takeoff, flying & real-time location, issue detected, delivered, etc.).

 We emphasize once again that the above features are **only examples** meant to illustrate the scope and possible direction of the project.
 You are encouraged to develop **your own ideas**, explore creative alternatives, and propose new features that align with your system concept or introduce novel features.